chiragjoshi12/chiragjoshi12.github.io/src/blog-posts/notebooklm-with-gemini-and-elevenlabs-detailed-documentation.md

 ### Why Elevenlabs?

 Elevenlabs offers over **3,000 voices** across **32 languages**, providing great flexibility in voice generation.
-Let’s use Elevenlabs to convert the generated dialogue from Gemini into realistic podcast audio.
+Let&#39;s use Elevenlabs to convert the generated dialogue from Gemini into realistic podcast audio.

 ### Create Your Elevenlabs API Key